kazurayam/inspectus4katalon-sample-project/docs/index.md

 The `store` directory should be there on the local disk for ultimate processing speed.

 On the other hand, the `store-backup` directory is less frequently accessed.
 So that you can locate the `store-backup` on a drive-mounted shared file server.
-Or you may want to mirror the `store-backup` folder on Cloud storage (AWS S3, Google Driver, etc) using some [tools](https://www.expandrive.com/s3-drive-mac-windows/) that map cloud storage to local drive.
+Or you may want to mirror the `store-backup` folder on Cloud storage (AWS S3, Google Drive, etc) using some [tools](https://cyberduck.io/s3/) that map cloud storage to local drive.

 Your team can share the remote `store-backup` via Windows Explorer.
 Also you would be able to host the `store-backup` as a `http://` resource shared amongst your organization.
 It would be the cheapest solution for reporting the test result to anybody who may concern.